Jolak5/kanban-copy/group-capstone/js_capstone.md

 Even if the API gives you these number, you will create a specific function to calculate this numbers in each page.
 These count functions need to be covered with unit tests using Jest.

 **Technical set up**
-- Set up the repository on GitHub and use gitflow
+- Set up the repository on GitHub and use Gitflow
 - Set up webpack
 - Set up a JavaScript testing library (Jest)